Import duties from China

 VAT and Import Duty from China to UK

-When you establish the commodity code for imported goods, you can calculate UK import duties from China on the goods in question.
 A straightforward method to calculate VAT payment is to add the total value of products and freight cost, import duty, insurance, and any further costs.
 Then multiply the total by 20% (the current UK VAT rate), and you will have the VAT cost.

-Calculating UK Import Duty
+How to Calculate UK Import Duty

 1st Example: VAT and Import Duty from China to UK